infrasonar/docs/docs/collectors/probes/wmi/hyperv.md

 ## Deployment

-The HyperV probe is deployed as a :material-docker: docker container using [docker compose](../appliance/docker_compose.md).
+The HyperV probe can easily be deployed using our [appliance manager](./../appliance/appliance_manager.md).

 ## Probe configuration